StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 # Chapter 8: Games People Play on the Court

+> "I began to realize that I was about to be beaten by a 'better-than-average club player'.
+I don't know what was happening inside his head, but he couldn't finish me off.
+As I walked off the court, **I had no sense that I had won the match--rather that he had lost it.**

+If you're feeling anxious, answer these questions (preferably on paper):
+- What is the worst that can happen?
+    - What are you going to do about it?
+- What is the best that can happen?
+    - What are you going to do about it?
+- What do you actually want?
+    - What are you going to do about it?

 # Chapter 9: The meaning of Competition

+The thrill in competition is not from beating the other person, but from confronting and iteratively overcoming larger and larger obstacles that permit us to grow.

+It's on the ascending climb that we experience the most euphoria.

 # Chapter 10: The Inner Game Off the Court